Key takeaways

 Gastown

-- Best for: Expert developers (Stage 7-8) pushing multi-agent limits
+- Best for: Expert developers pushing multi-agent limits; teams wanting the hosted version via Kilo

-- Approach: Full orchestration with merge queue and role specialization
+- Approach: Full orchestration with merge queue, role specialization, and federation

-- ⚠️ Requires tmux expertise, multiple Claude Code accounts
+- ⚠️ Self-hosted still demands tmux expertise and multiple agent accounts

 Metaswarm

-Dave Sifry's multi-agent orchestration framework for Claude Code with 18 specialized agents and an 11-phase pipeline from GitHub issue to merged PR.[6][7]
-Unique features include cross-model adversarial review (Claude writes, Codex or Gemini reviews), blocking quality gates that prevent FAIL→COMMIT transitions, and coverage enforcement that agents cannot bypass.
-Built on BEADS (git-native issue tracking) and Superpowers.
+Dave Sifry's multi-agent orchestration framework with 18 specialized agents and a 9-phase pipeline from GitHub issue to merged PR.[10]
+Unique features: cross-model adversarial review (Claude writes, Codex or Gemini reviews), blocking quality gates that prevent FAIL→COMMIT transitions, and coverage enforcement agents cannot bypass.
+Now multi-runtime — native Claude Code, Gemini CLI, and Codex CLI — installed via the Claude Code plugin marketplace; BEADS is optional.

 - Best for: Teams wanting structured, spec-driven development with enforced quality

-- Approach: 11-phase pipeline with Design Review Gate (6 agents in parallel), TDD, adversarial spec compliance
+- Approach: 9-phase pipeline with Design Review Gate, TDD, adversarial spec compliance

 Ralph

-- Approach: Fresh context per iteration, eventual consistency
+- Approach: Fresh context per iteration, one task per loop, backpressure via tests/types/linters

 Symphony

-OpenAI's issue-tracker-driven orchestrator that turns Linear tickets into autonomous Codex sessions.[10]
-A long-running daemon polls for eligible issues, creates isolated per-issue workspaces, and launches coding agents with prompts built from a version-controlled WORKFLOW.md.[11]
-Built on the "harness engineering" philosophy: invest in repo structure (CI, docs, AGENTS.md) so agents can operate autonomously.
+OpenAI's issue-tracker-driven orchestrator that turns Linear tickets into autonomous Codex sessions — now a formal open spec (April 2026) with an Elixir reference daemon.[6]
+A daemon polls for eligible issues, creates isolated per-issue workspaces, and launches agents with prompts built from a version-controlled WORKFLOW.md.[17]
+Spec v1.1 added the Kata CLI runtime (Claude Code, Gemini).
+OpenAI explicitly will not productize it.

 - Best for: Teams on Linear wanting automated issue-to-PR execution